Conservation Projects

 "An entire world of animals can be discovered as a spy hidden in the wild."

-Discover the most conspicuous animals in the jungle by participating in our wildlife monitoring activity with camera traps.
 Join our staff on an excursion through the forest to collect camera data.
-Back at the Lodge, we reviewed the images to observe the animals, especially mammals that the camera captured.
+Back at the Lodge, we review the images to observe the animals—especially mammals—that the camera captured.